- Energy and Utilities

 - U.S. Patent and Trademark Office

 Thomas is a registered patent agent with the U.S. Patent and Trademark Office.
-He focuses his practice on patent prosecution in the chemical arts, including oil field technologies, batteries, alternative energy, nanotechnology and small-molecule pharmaceuticals.
+He focuses his practice on patent prosecution in the chemical arts, including oil field technologies, batteries, alternative energy, nanotechnology, 3-D printing, and small-molecule pharmaceuticals.
 While Thomas primarily concentrates on patent prosecution, he also provides assistance with preparation of patentability, invalidity and freedom-to-operate opinions, and gives technical support in due diligence matters.

-Thomas has prepared and prosecuted patents related to carbon nanotubes, graphene, metal nanoparticles, molecular electronics, catalysts, biofuels, pharmaceuticals, polymer and material science, batteries, analytical methods, oilfield services, solar cells, alternative energy production, medical devices, sensors and mechanical arts.
+Thomas has prepared and prosecuted patents related to carbon nanotubes, graphene, metal nanoparticles, molecular electronics, catalysts, biofuels, pharmaceuticals, polymer and material science, batteries, analytical methods, oilfield services, solar cells, alternative energy production, medical devices, sensors, 3-D printing, and mechanical arts.

 In the energy sector.
 Thomas has handled upstream matters relating to drilling, stimulation, completion, cementing, production and remediation technologies, chemicals used in acidizing, fracturing, consolidation, and diversion operations, and downhole imaging and monitoring equipment.
 He also has experience with downstream matters relating to polymerization, catalysis, refining, biofuel syntheses, pipeline technology and industrial chemical production.
 Thomas also has significant experience handling patent applications relating to battery technologies, including flow batteries and other commercial battery systems.